The Doom Slayer's bedroom: An analysis

 I thought I knew the Doom Slayer.
 I always saw him as violence personified.
 A muscular ball of fury who bled chainsaw fuel and shat bullets.
 But apparently, once the slaying has stopped, he likes nothing more than curling up with a comic book in his special little reading nook.
 This is the most shocking revelation from my recent hands-on with Doom Eternal, discovered in his quarters aboard the Fortress of Doom—the command station where he hangs out between missions.
-So, in the interest of learning more about the man behind the mask, let's take a closer look at the Doom Slayer's bedroom.
+So, in the interest of learning more about the man stuffed into that armour, let's take a closer look at the Doom Slayer's bedroom.

 Big barrel of weapons